 |Number of visits||1|

 The last time we skied Dodge Ridge was in 2003.
 It was a powder day, and conditions were great.
 Unfortunately that is somewhat rare.
-For example, last year was a poor snow year and the resort only opened for a couple of weeks in March.
+For example, 2014/15 was a poor snow season and the resort only opened for a couple of weeks in March.
 When open, the terrain is actually pretty great with some nice cruisers and decent advanced terrain.
 Most of the action is on the 2 lifts that go to the summit, which provide long consistent runs.
 There is a confusing jumble of old double chairs on the bottom right of the resort that seem to be a holdover from decades of slow expansion, but which don’t make much sense now.
 There are no high-speed detachable lifts or snowmaking.

 - Location is everything here.
 Being closer to the Bay area and a relatively easy drive has kept Dodge Ridge in business.